john-pierce/pytest-tf-module/README.md

 By default, `tf_apply` will request [tf_destroy](#tf_destroy) which will destroy resources from the example configuration.

+Specifying `--skip apply` will skip the execution of `terraform apply`.

 ### tf_destroy

 Requesting the `tf_destroy` fixture causes `terraform destroy` to be run in